joakiaam/CTFwriteups/LayeredCiphercake/LayeredCiphercake.md

 *Flag format: CTFkom{flag}*

-## Immage attached
+## Image attached
 ![flag](./images/flag.png)

-# My Sulution
+# My Solution
 Scanned the QR-code and got the text:

 *MWhUdFBNM2N3Ym9SaWRrU0ZWd3pieHRDendUWUx0dFdMSklEYTRkbXhEdE9NZXJmN1BrTHdQQ3d3dnY0S1NXbmdhTFJVUmsyelh3Q01JdFlheU1pSzBzWW1neGtDVUxNWkpyb244M252TFA0UkxkVXpRbkFSVmRjTk1YbnRuZWJzWWtIWnplczdlalV2MFQ0ZXp2WWFrVnMyT1k=*

-The name of the QR-code immage indicates that this is the flag, but acording to the text it's hidden behind *multiple layers of encoding*.
+The name of the QR-code image indicates that this is the flag, but according to the text it's hidden behind *multiple layers of encoding*.

 ## Step 1
 To identify the encoding used, I used the website: https://www.dcode.fr/cipher-identifier.
-Here it sayed it was *Base64*, as shown on the picture bellow.
+Here it said it was *Base64*, as shown on the picture below.
 ![cipher-identifier](./images/CipherIdentifier.jpg)

 ## Step 2